owserge/mysql-munin-plugin-loading-per-user/README.md

 Plugin measure loading MySQL databases per user (CPU_Time).

+1. You have to use that repository for mysql: http://repo.cloudlinux.com/other/cl5/

-1. To enable statistics gathering, add the following setting to your my.cnf file in the [mysqld] section (or use it on the command-line when starting the server): userstat = 1
+2. To enable statistics gathering, add the following setting to your my.cnf file in the [mysqld] section (or use it on the command-line when starting the server): userstat = 1
 Or you can simply change the value of the userstat system variable: